 System on Chip (SoC) in IoT refers to an integrated circuit that combines all essential electronic components—such as CPU, memory, input/output interfaces, and communication modules—onto a single chip.
 This design simplifies hardware architecture and improves efficiency in Internet of Things (IoT) devices.

-In simple terms, an SoC acts as the “brain” of IoT devices, handling processing, communication, and control within one compact unit.
-This is especially useful in applications such as smart homes, wearable devices, industrial automation, and connected vehicles.
+It is particularly useful in applications such as smart homes, wearable devices, industrial automation, and connected vehicles.

-The importance of SoC in IoT has grown significantly due to the rapid expansion of connected devices worldwide.
-Industries are adopting IoT solutions to improve efficiency, automate processes, and collect real-time data.
+The importance of SoC in IoT has grown due to the rapid expansion of connected devices worldwide.
+Industries adopt IoT solutions to improve efficiency, automate processes, and collect real-time data.

 -

-Energy Efficiency: SoCs are designed to consume less power, making them ideal for battery-operated IoT devices.
+SoCs are designed to consume less power, ideal for battery-operated IoT devices. -

 -

-Ultra-Low Power Designs (2024): New chip architectures focus on extending battery life for wearable and remote devices.
+New architectures extend battery life for wearable and remote devices. -

 Key Trends Overview Table